 Nutrition data were analysed using a statistical package (SPSS, IBM SPSS Statistics Version 23).
 Data were explored to provide a numerical description of maternal characteristics and mean values for nutrient intakes.
 Inferential statistics were used to explore relationships between variables.
 One sample t-tests were used to compare intakes to DRV’s.
 Some data violated statistical assumptions, and therefore non-parametric tests Krushal-Wallis and the Friedmen’s Test were used to determine within cohort differences in intakes, and between different time points.
-Chi-square tests and independent t-tests were used to explore differences between groups according to categorical variables such as BMI and nutritional Dietary Reference Values (DRVs, [39] COMA 1991).
+Chi-square tests and independent t-tests were used to explore differences between groups according to categorical variables such as BMI and nutritional DRVs, [39].
 A p value < 0.05 was considered statistically significant.
 Dietary analysis considered the data primarily as one cohort considering nutritional status for the total sample of women living with obesity.
 Secondary analysis has investigated differences in dietary intakes relative to BMI (section 3.4) However, to account for sample size, participants were categorised into 2 BMI subgroups groups, either women with a BMI 35-39.9kg/ m2 (n= 80) or women with a BMI ≥ 40kg/m2 (n =60).

 3. Results